jhoogstraat/tao-runner/README.md

     repository: pretrained_object_detection
     # Encription key of the trained model
     model_key: secret_key
     # Directory of the raw dataset under 'data/' to use.
-Often the kitti_detection format is used.
+Often the kitti_detection format is required.
-    dataset: kitti_detection/train
+    dataset: kitti_detection
     # Filename of the model to export (.tlt model)
     export_model: dssd_resnet18_epoch_080
     # The data type of the exported model (fp32, fp16, int8)